-If you're flying to or from Europe, your flight is delayed for more than 3 hours, and it's the airline's fault - you are entitled to compensation up to €600.
+If you're flying to or from Europe, your flight is delayed for more than 3 hours, and it's due to the airline's fault - you are entitled to UK/EU flight delay compensation up to €600.

 Situations such as extreme weather conditions and airport staff strikes are exempt from compensation.
-You can't get EU flight delay compensation in these situations.
+You can't get European flight delay compensation in these situations.
 At the same time you should remember that not all airport strikes are the same -- in some situations you will be entitled to compensation.

 Even in the worst cases you have a right to care.

 What matters is the time of arrival to destination.

-Not the time of departure, but the time of arrival to your destination.
-And more exactly, when the doors of the airplane are being opened, and passengers are allowed to leave the airplane.
+Not the time of departure.
+But the time of arrival to your final destination.
+And more exactly - when the doors of the airplane are being opened, and passengers are allowed to leave the airplane.
 If it has happened 3 or more hours after the original arrival time, then you may be entitled to EU flight compensation up to €600.

 When in doubts, fill in our claim form.